Crazelu/fluttertagger/README.md

-## UserTagger
+## FlutterTagger

-UserTagger is a Flutter package that allows for the extension of TextFields to provide user tagging capabilities.
+FlutterTagger is a Flutter package that allows for the extension of TextFields to provide tagging capabilities.
+A typical use case is in social apps where tagging users or hashtags is required.

 ## Install 🚀